 As in most plans, PERE requires the availability of sufficient and timely information in order to develop actions and make proper decisions.
-In order to help in the execution of the activities of PERE, each State department/agency must perform some activities, comprised of a series of operation procedures according to its purpose and the State agencies that execute each action considered in the plan.
+In order to help in the execution of the activities of PERE, each state department/agency must perform some activities, comprising a series of operation procedures according to its purpose and the state agencies that execute each action considered in the plan.

 3. NATIONAL LAWS AND REGULATIONS